ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 Take a look at the array of ports first.
 The first port is named `sunset-http-port`.
 The name of the annotation is `docpath.apicentral.io/sunset-http-port`.
 By providing a template to the SpecDiscovey, such as `docpath.apicentral.io/{.Port.Name}`, the ADA will take the names of all ports and parse the template to create the final string.
 If the final parsed string matches any of the templates in the pod, then the JSON object that is provided in the annotation will be used to make the request to the pod.

 There is another port in the example named `no-match`.
 The ADA will parse the template against all ports found in a pod.
 This will result in two parsed template: `docpath.apicentral.io/sunset-http-port` and `docpath.apicentral.io/no-match`.
 The ADA will look for each of these templates in the pod.
-In this example there is only one annotation.
+In this example, there is only one annotation.
 There is no annotation for `docpath.apicentral.io/no-match`, meaning that the ADA will not perform any action with this parsed template.

 The JSON object found describing a request from an annotation might be used alongside the `spec.targets.exactPaths` field.
 An exact path might be defined as part of the `SpecDiscovery`, and an annotation might be defined as well.
 The ADA always makes one request to each port found in a pod.
 In this case, the ADA will make four requests because the pod has two ports, and there are two request objects.
-One request object was defined in the `exactPaths` field, and another request object was fond in the pod annotation.
+One request object was defined in the `exactPaths` field and another request object was found in the pod annotation.

 Here is an example.
 Let's assume that the ADA has stored an array of requests in memory: